tools4j/tabular/README.md

 I've written it in a way to be agnostic to the dataset being viewed in the hope that others might find it useful for other use cases.

+Setup:
+Download the latest

 There are 3 ways that Tabular can be used.

-1. To search across table data
+1. To search across table data.
+See example.
-2. To search across table data, select a row, and run a command using data from that row
+2. To search across table data, select a row, and run a command using data from that row.
+See example.
 3. To search across table data, select a row, search for an appropriate command, select a command to run.

-1. To search across table data
-In this mode, the user can search across the data in a table.
-The indexing used is very simple.
-See this explanation for more detail.
-Tabular Indexing Overview

-2. To search across table data, select a row, and run a command using data from that row
+See example.

 Tabular Indexing Overview